mana/manasource-doc/client_data_handling.md

         </tr>
         <tr>
             <td>[attributes.xml](attributes.xml.html)</td>
             <td>Attribute description.
-This file is only used by and required for playing with a the Mana server server.</td>
+This file is only used by and required for playing with a Mana server.</td>
         </tr>
         <tr>
             <td>[specials.xml](specials.xml.html)</td>